AndresOrtegaGuerrero/dyson-orca-tools/README.md

 }
 ```

-After than you can optain json file from the calculations
+After that you can obtain json file from the calculations

 ```bash
 orca_2json mol.gbw